FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 <p style="color: green">
 <strong>
-The control board of this kit has been installed with klipper OS and MCU klipper firmware at the factory.
+The control board of this kit has been installed with Klipper OS and MCU Klipper firmware at the factory.
 And it's pre-configured.
 As long as the wiring is correct, it can be used after power on.
 </strong>
 </p>